PSESS2020/Vimsu_prototype/README.md

 ## Requirements

 For development, you will need Node.js installed in your environment.
-You will also need a MongoDB account for the database and Azure storage account for the cloud storage.
+You will also need a mongoDB account for the database and Azure storage account for the cloud storage.

 ### Node
 You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).